coalio/web3-s1/README.md

 ### Step 3.
 Run the index.js script

-`node index.js` and you should be ready to go!
+`npm install` to install the modules, then `node index.js` and you should be ready to go!